Helping Where We Can

 The mask shortage is hurting everyone and the 75-cent medical face mask is extremely hard to find and what little is available for hospitals to order can now cost $10 each...and higher.

-Rhonda Nishimura, who came up with the idea and organized everyone, keeps cranking them out...
+Rhonda Nishimura, who organized everyone, keeps cranking them out...

 Lani Harrington has dogs...so the hospitals get doggie masks.